TL;DR

 Having the correct cover is the first step.
 Knowing what to do after an accident is the second.

 When you call, you'll be asked about the purpose of your journey.
 This is the moment of truth where having the correct Business Use cover is non-negotiable.
-With the right policy in place, the claims process will proceed smoothly.
+With a strong fit for your needs in place, the claims process will proceed smoothly.
 Without it, your claim will be rejected.

 Do I need business car insurance to drive to a training course?